tomkimpson/StateSpacePTA/docs/minutes/README.md

 * Try for more physical (i.e. smaller!)
 GW strains
-    * Major obstruction over last few weeks
+    * Major obstruction over last few weeks.

 * Be clear on how single source PTA analyses are currently done